anothertobi/viseca-exporter/README.md

 ## Usage

+While the "auth w/o browser" method is a very comfortable way to get the transactions, it has a higher risk to error due to changes to the auth flow of Viseca One.
+If it fails, try the "auth w/ browser" method.

+### Auth w/o browser

+This method processes the auth flow in the CLI and will trigger a 2FA request like the login in a browser would.

 1. Log in to [one.viseca.ch](https://one.viseca.ch)
 1. Go to "Transaktionen" on [one.viseca.ch](https://one.viseca.ch)
 1. Save the card ID from the path (between `/v1/card/` and `/transactions`)